-The following sworn personnel, from Lieutenant through Officer, are required to wear the BVW system while on duty, unless otherwise exempted by this Chapter:
+The following sworn personnel, from Lieutenant through Officer, are required to wear the BWV system while on duty, unless otherwise exempted by this Chapter, or by the Chief of Police or designee:

-- (a) Uniformed personnel while on regular assignment or an overtime status - (b) Detectives working in the field in an enforcement or specialized investigative (e.g. gang task force, violent crimes task force) capacity, unless the BWV may compromise the identity of an undercover officer, confidential informant, or jeopardize tactics; - (c) Personnel serving a search warrant, unless the use of the BWV many compromise the identity of an undercover officer, confidential informant, or jeopardize officer safety of tactics.
+- (a) Uniformed personnel while on regular assignment or on overtime status; - (b) Detectives working in the field in an enforcement or specialized investigative (e.g., gang task force, violent crime task force) capacity, unless the use of BWV may compromise the identity of an undercover officer, confidential informant, or jeopardize tactics; - (c) Personnel serving a search warrant, unless the use of the BWV may compromise the identity of an undercover officer, confidential informant, or jeopardize officer safety or tactics.
 Any exception to recording pursuant to this subsection (c) must receive prior approval from the Chief of Police or designee; - (d) Other sworn personnel deemed appropriate by the Chief of Police or designee.